ramorris3/alextown/README.md

     - If you want to run/test the project while you are writing code, just type `gulp` instead of `gulp build`, and then leave it running in the terminal.  `gulp build` builds the dist files and quits, but `gulp` builds the files, and then rebuilds them whenever it detects a change in your code.
     - For more details, look at `gulpfile.js` in the root folder.
 7. Type `npm start` to spin up the editor server
-8. To play the game, go to `localhost:2000/game`
+8. To play the game, go to `localhost:2000/`
-9. To customize with the editor, go to `localhost:2000/editor`
+9. To customize levels, enemies, and weapons with the editor, go to `localhost:2000/editor`
-10. Have at it!

 Video demo: [https://monosnap.com/file/5qDuYLjbWlmR67HePtFWu4UNGYvuPC]